vrianta/agai/readme.md

 ### How to Create a Model (Quick Example)

-To define a model, use the `models_handler.New` function, specifying the table name and a map of fields:
+To define a model, use the `models_handler.New` function, specifying the table name and a map of FieldTypes:

 ```go
 import models_handler "github.com/vrianta/Server/modelsHandler"